4teamwork/ftw.builder/README.rst

 Attaching files
 +++++++++++++++

-The default Archetypes file builder let's you attach a file or create the file with dummy content.
+The default Archetypes file builder lets you attach a file or create the file with dummy content.
 The archetypes image builder provides a real image (1x1 px GIF):

 .. code:: python